Last updated July 2025

 My personal favourite all-rounder is this one with 51 different ways you can reduce plastic, try one or try them all.
 They also link to some of my favourite products I’ve used over the years.

-If you’ve already taken the first steps to reduce plastic an ready to level up check out these everyday items you might not know contain plastic and this great piece by Ethically Kate on how to take Plastic Free July to the next level.
+If you’ve already taken the first steps to reduce plastic and are ready to level up, check out these everyday items you might not know contain plastic and this great piece by Ethically Kate on how to take Plastic Free July to the next level.

 And remember, going plastic-free or low waste won’t happen overnight – it’s a process.

-As I write this every major city in Australia has gone into lockdown and last year we were in a similar position, so here are some Plastic Free July challenges you do from home.
+When I first wrote this, every major city in Australia had gone into lockdown, and last year in Australia, we were in a similar position.
+Even though we are now free to go where we please, sometimes home is the nicest place to be, so here are some Plastic Free July challenges you can do from home.

 - Meet the women creating a floating school for adults to learn how to become eco-warriors